gschmutz/kafka-workshop/09-iot-data-ingestion-over-mqtt/README.md

 docker-compose restart connect-1 connect-2
 ```

-The connector should now be added to the Kafka cluster.
-You can confirm that by watching the log file of the two containers
+The connector has now been added to the Kafka cluster.
+You can confirm that by watching the log file of the two containers:

 ```
 docker-compose logs -f connect-1 connect-2
 ```

-After a while you should see an output similar to the one below with a message that the MQTT connector was added and later that the connector finished starting ...
+After some time you should see an output similar to the one below with a message that the MQTT connector has been added and later that the connector finished starting successfully ...

 ```
 ...